CharlesStockman/osConfiguration/distro/slackware/README.md

 # Update : I have decided to stop working on slackware since I really do need up to date version of certain libraries such as Python.
-In the future, I will be distrobox to create a slackware distro to enjoy one and while
+In the future, I will be using distrobox to create a slackware distro to enjoy once and while

 # Assume these are not working yet.
 I know installSoftware.sh does need some work.